chr211/cyberTRIP/README.md

 via an integrated dashboard.
 This ensures that digital assets remain secure while significantly streamlining the workflow for addressing cybersecurity incidents.
-CyberTRIP's design also reflects an understanding of the complexity and uniqueness of cybersecurity incident response, which comes from one of the team member’s cybersecurity internship experience.
-In their experience, they found that integrated access to a variety of tools in one interface would be desirable.
-With this platform, we aim to facilitate the most common workflows that not only address basic responses but also adapt to the evolving landscape of cybersecurity threats.
+CyberTRIP's design also reflects an understanding of the complexity and uniqueness of cybersecurity incident response, which comes from my cybersecurity internship experience.
+In my experience, I found that integrated access to a variety of tools in one interface would be desirable.
+With this platform, the aim is to facilitate the most common workflows that not only address basic responses but also adapt to the evolving landscape of cybersecurity threats.